CE-Haneen/Arduino-Light-Control/README.md

 3. Added 3 push buttons and connected them to pins 2, 3, and 4.
 4. Each button was grounded through a 10kΩ pull-down resistor.
 5. Wrote and uploaded the code using Arduino IDE.

+## What I Learned
+Working on this project gave me a better understanding of how input and output components interact in Arduino.
+Even though it’s a simple circuit, it helped me practice the core functions I’ll be using in future, more advanced projects.

+- Use digitalRead() to detect button input
+- Control LEDs with digitalWrite()
+- Apply timing using delay() to manage how long outputs stay active
+- Connect components properly on a breadboard and troubleshoot wiring issues

+## Project Importance
+This project introduces essential skills in working with Arduino, such as reading digital inputs, controlling outputs, using delays for timing, and assembling circuits using a breadboard.
+It plays an important role in building a strong foundation for more advanced applications such as traffic light systems and interactive electronics that respond to user actions.

 ## Arduino Code
 // C++